 Multi-factor authentication (MFA) requires you to enter two or more pieces of information to log into your account.
 As a result, cybercriminals find it much trickier to gain entry.

-Approximately 60% of account takeover victims use the same password across multiple accounts.
+According to LastPass, 62% of people either use the same or small variations of the same core keyword across their digital lives.
 Therefore, you should consider enabling MFA or biometrics on all your accounts - not just your business email address.
 If a hacker has access to your login details, they may be able to use them elsewhere and cause further damage.

 3. Good cybersecurity habits